 Emergency room doctors at the University Hospital of Bern were stumped.

-Lately, more patients were reporting headaches, stomach and back pain that, despite extensive testing, did not show any clear physical root.
-That this uptick occurred mostly among one patient population — recent refugees from Iraq, Syria, Afghanistan, and Eritrea — made them wonder if stress and other similar factors might be at play.
+Lately, more patients had been reporting headaches, stomach and back pain that, despite extensive testing, did not show any clear physical root.
+That this uptick occurred mostly among a particular patient population — recent refugees from Iraq, Syria, Afghanistan, and Eritrea — made them wonder if stress and other similar factors might be at play.
 So they invited Associate Professor of Psychology Adam Brown to help them dig a little deeper.

 It’s an important first step.
 Brown has since returned to help the program scale and expand to Zurich, Basel, Geneva, and other Swiss cities.
 New funding from the Andrew W. Mellon Foundation means he’ll be returning for four more summers.

 Investigating and developing treatments for populations routinely exposed to and impacted by stress and trauma has become the focus of Brown’s work as a clinical psychologist.
 He’s traveled across the globe to work refugees and migrants, human rights advocates, emergency workers, combat veterans, and more; before heading back to Bern this year, he wrapped up a large-scale mental health survey of 17,000 United Nations staff members.
 His findings have informed the organization’s ambitious new Workplace Mental Health and Well-Being Strategy.